Moors murders: As a couple

-In January 1961, the 18-year-old Hindley joined Millwards as a typist.
+In January 1961, the eighteen-year-old Hindley joined Millwards as a typist.
 She soon became infatuated with Brady.
 Hindley began a diary and, although she had dates with other men, some of the entries detail her fascination with Brady, to whom she eventually spoke for the first time on 27 July.
 Over the next few months she continued to make entries but grew increasingly disillusioned with Brady, until 22 December when he asked her on a date to the cinema.
-(Many sources state that the film was Judgment at Nuremberg, but Hindley recalled it as King of Kings.)
+(Note: Many sources state that the film was Judgment at Nuremberg, but Hindley recalled it as King of Kings.)

-Brady and Hindley's dates followed a regular pattern: a trip to the cinema–usually to watch an X-rated film–then back to Hindley's house to drink German wine.
-Brady then gave Hindley reading material, and the pair spent their lunch breaks reading aloud to one another from accounts of Nazi atrocities.
+Brady and Hindley's dates followed a regular pattern: a trip to the cinema – usually to watch an X-rated film – then back to Hindley's house to drink German wine.
+Brady gave Hindley reading material, and the pair spent their lunch breaks reading aloud to one another from accounts of Nazi atrocities.
 Hindley began to emulate an ideal of Aryan perfection, bleaching her hair blonde and applying thick crimson lipstick.
 She occasionally expressed concern at some aspects of Brady's character; in a letter to a childhood friend, she mentioned an incident where she had been drugged by Brady but also wrote of her obsession with him.
 A few months later, she asked her friend to destroy the letter.
 In her 30,000-word plea for parole submitted to Home Secretary Merlyn Rees, Hindley said:

 Within months he [Brady] had convinced me that there was no God at all: he could have told me that the earth was flat, the moon was made of green cheese, and the sun rose in the west, I would have believed him, such was his power of persuasion.